-After the Stop Reagent has been added (following the one-hour development reaction), the emission ratio of the assay will not change appreciably for up to 18 hours if the assay plate is covered and sealed (e.g., with foil or stacked) to prevent evaporation and to protect from light.
-If the assay plate is covered and sealed for an extended period of time, we recommend that you centrifuge the assay plate to reduce the effect of evaporation.
+Following the one-hour development reaction, the emission ratio of the assay will not change appreciably for up to 4 hours, if the assay plate is covered and sealed (for instance, loosely cover the assay plates with foil, stack the assay plates, or incubate the assay plates in the dark) to prevent evaporation and to protect from light.
+If the assay plate is covered and sealed for an extended period of time, it is recommended that you centrifuge the assay plate to reduce the effect of evaporation.